geosolutions-it/MapStore2/docs/developer-guide/building-and-developing.md

 To run the same tests Travis will check (before a pull request):
 `npm run travis`

+More information on frontend building tools and configuration is available [here](frontend-building-tools-and-configuration)

 # General building and deploying
 Maven is the main tool for building and deploying a complete application.
 It takes care of:
  * building the java libraries and webapp(s)